human-exp11/first-hw/README.md

-# Horeseon Refactor
+# Horiseon Refactor

-Took existing code and refactored it to be cleaner and more understandable.
+Took existing code and refactored it to be concise, clean, and understandable.

 ## Items Changed